Hamilton would be proudest of his fifth F1 title

 “It’s not my first rodeo.
 I’m guessing that’s just the place that I am at in my life.
 Being that I am a bit older and I have the experience to know what I need to do to get myself into shape, and I’m just really enjoying racing,” he said.

-Hamilton said his car had been taken apart just before the Austin race to change the water pumps and had not been re-assembled correctly.
+Hamilton said his car had been taken apart just before the Austin race to change the water pumps.

 “They took the car apart and when they put it back together, it was imbalanced, with a massive cross-weight in the order of 50kg,” he said.
 “If we had not had that problem, it would have been a much different race.”

+Mercedes said a number of factors can cause a cross weight issue but the car had been reassembled correctly by the mechanics.

 Writing by Alan Baldwin in London, editing by Greg Stutchbury